 TThe U.S. equity market posted a positive return, outperforming both non-U.S. developed and emerging markets in the second quarter.
 Large cap value stocks underperformed large cap growth stocks in the U.S.; however, small cap value stocks outperformed small cap growth.
 There was a positive size premium, as small cap stocks generally outperformed large cap stocks in the U.S.

 International Developed Market Stocks

-In U.S. dollar terms, developed markets outside the U.S. lagged both the U.S. equity market and emerging markets indices during the quarter.
-Small caps slightly underperformed large caps in non-U.S. developed markets.
+In U.S. dollar terms, developed markets outside the U.S. underperformed the U.S. but outperformed emerging markets during the second quarter.
+Value underperformed growth in non-U.S. developed markets across large and small cap stocks.
+Small caps underperformed large caps in non-U.S. developed markets.

 Emerging Markets Stocks

 In U.S. dollar terms, emerging markets posted negative returns in the second quarter, underperforming developed markets including the U.S. The value effect was negative in large caps; however, value and growth stocks had similar performance among small cap stocks within emerging markets.
 Small caps underperformed large caps in emerging markets.

 Real Estate Investment Trusts

 U.S. real estate investment trusts outperformed non-U.S. REITs in U.S. dollar terms.